cssblab/cssblab.github.io/README.md

 # Computational & Statistical Systems Biology Laboratory
 @ National University of Singapore and Institute of Molecular & Cell Biology (A*STAR, Singapore)

-Our mission is to develop computational and statistical solutions for the analysis of high-dimensional molecular data in various context of biomedical research.
-In the past we have focused on bioinformatics method development in the area of computational proteomics, and our topics are rapidly growing into other areas now, including
+CSSB Laboratory develops computational and statistical solutions for the analysis of high-dimensional molecular data in various contexts of biomedical research.
+These tools are motivated by a wide range of research topics, including

 - Integration of multiple molecular data sets to harness systems-level biological information
 - Statistical methods for ultra high-dimensional data